MoralisWeb3/Moralis-JS-SDK/demos/supabase-auth/README.md

 1. Create a supabase account here https://app.supabase.com/
 2. Copy `.env.example` to `.env` and fill in the values
+3. Also fill in the values in `public/script.js`
-3. Run `yarn dev` to run the server locally
+4. Run `yarn dev` to run the server locally

 Now your server is running locally with the following endpoints: